Spinach Salad with Quinoa

 I have a really easy way to pack more nutritious fruits and vegetables into your diet.
 Salads!
 Eat a salad for lunch and a side salad with your dinner, and you can add at least 4 cups of fruits and veggies to your day.

 The trick is to make that salad so full of flavor that you can’t wait to eat it.
 And if it’s going to be your whole meal, make sure it has enough protein to fill you up.
-This Spinach and Quinoa Salad with Apple and Pecans is one of my favorite salads that can pass for both a meal and a side dish.
+This Spinach Salad with apple and pecans is one of my favorite salads that can pass for both a meal and a side dish.

-The quinoa adds a healthy does of protein to this salad.
+The quinoa adds a healthy dose of protein to this salad.
 I love the way that the quinoa combines with the spinach and coats the little bites of goat cheese!
 You can save time and make the quinoa ahead in your Instant Pot or on the stovetop following my recipe for How to Cook Quinoa.
+If you love quinoa, try my Southwest Quinoa Salad.

-If you like to prep your lunches ahead for the week, this Spinach and Quinoa Salad with Apple and Pecans is a great option.
+If you like to prep your lunches ahead for the week, this salad is a great option.
 You can make the salad on Sunday, and then wait to add the dressing right before serving.
 Tossing the apples in a little bit of lemon juice will keep them from browning.
 Enjoy!

 More Spinach Salad Recipes: